2016fendouzhilu/Muse-CGH/README.md

 ![alt tag](Editor_Screenshot.png)

-#### This work is under [the MIT liscence](LICENSE.txt), so feel free to use it in your own projects.
+#### This work is under [the MIT license](LICENSE.txt), so feel free to use it in your own projects.
 There's a plan for command line-interface support.